trr266/Tax-Complexity-in-Indonesia/README.md

 1) the results of the Tax Complexity Survey in Indonesia.
 2) the related questionnaire in english.
-3) Online Appendix A and B of the publication Determinants of Tax Complexity– Evidence from a Developing Country, published in Intertax
+3) Online Appendix of the publication "Determinants of Tax Complexity– Evidence from a Developing Country", published in Intertax

 Keep in mind that the survey has been conducted in english and indonesian language.